 - The UW lead PI may wish to provide participating site PIs with a template letter of support, to assist in obtaining and documenting the confirmation.
 Note that NIH does not require letters of support from participating institutions about their use of sIRB.

 - Provide any required information in the funding application.
 NIH no longer requires a single IRB plan as part of submission, but will require the name of the single IRB of record during Just-in-Time.
 PIs should follow any instructions given by other funding agencies or in the notice of funding opportunity for information to be provided.

 Consult with HSD about selecting the sIRB prior to submitting the funding application.
 HSD recommends that you do this prior to obtaining confirmation from participating sites about their willingness to rely on the selected sIRB.
-HSD cannot guarantee its willingness to support the use of a sIRB that has been selected without its consultation and approval.
+HSD cannot guarantee its willingness to support the use of a non-UW sIRB that has been selected or the use of the UW IRB as the sIRB without its consultation and approval.

 After assessing the acceptability of the proposed IRB, HSD will typically provide the UW investigator with a letter of support.
 This should be retained for study records.
 If desired, a copy can be included in the grant proposal.

-If your funding commitment includes the involvement of non-UW institutions (for example, Seattle Children’s or Northwest Kidney Centers) in obtaining consent, collecting identifiable data from research participants or conducting research procedures, each of these organizations will need to agree to the sIRB arrangement and to provide their own confirmation of the agreement.
+If your funding commitment includes the involvement of non-UW institutions (for example, Seattle Children’s or Fred Hutch) in obtaining consent, collecting identifiable data from research participants or conducting research procedures, each of these organizations will need to agree to the sIRB arrangement and to provide their own confirmation of the agreement.